What do I need to know as a teacher?

 SEN Information Report

 Every school must publish a SEN Information Report on their website and keep the report up to date.
 The report should include the school's policies for identifying pupils with SEN, the approach to teaching children and young people with SEN, and the arrangements for consulting young people directly and involving parents in their child's education.

 Under the new system, young people and parents of pupils with an EHCP can choose to hold a personal budget to buy in the support that has been identified.
 This should not affect the school's SEN budget.

 The Code of Practice makes teachers more accountable for the progress of all pupils, even those supported by specialist staff.
 As part of performance management, teachers should expect to be judged on how well they teach pupils with SEN. So it's really important that teachers know how to identify SEN and support pupils with different needs.
 This means that training for teachers on how to recognise and support students with SEN is invaluable.

 Read the full report: Special Educational Needs and Disability (SEND) Code of Practice: 0-25 years

-The SEND Code of Practice only covers the UK, below are the relevant documents for the rest of the UK
+The SEND Code of Practice only covers England, below are the relevant documents for the rest of the UK